openebs/website/docs/main/concepts/data-engines/local-engine.md

 OpenEBS helps users to take local volumes into production by providing features that are currently missing in Kubernetes like:

 - Dynamic PV provisioners for local volumes.
-- Local volumes backed by hostpath on filesystems like Ext3, XFS.
+- Local volumes backed by hostpath on filesystems like Ext3, XFS, LVM, or ZFS.
 - Monitoring the health of underlying devices or storage used to create local volumes.
 - Capacity management features like over-provisioning and/or quota enforcement.
-- Make use of the underlying storage capabilities like snapshot, clone, compression, and so forth when local volumes are backed by advanced filesystem.
+- Make use of the underlying storage capabilities like snapshot, clone, compression, and so forth when local volumes are backed by advanced filesystem like LVM and ZFS.
 - Backup and Restore via Velero.
 - Secure the local volumes via LUKS or by using in-built encryption support of the underlying filesystem.